WHEN TO KEEP YOUR CHILD HOME FROM SCHOOL

 VISION AND HEARING SCREENINGS

-Vision screening will be done with all students during the year.
-Hearing screening is done with students in grades K-3, 7 and 11.
-Also students who failed the screening the previous year, or whose teacher indicates a concern will be screened.
+Vision screening will be completed for students in grades K-12.
+Hearing screening is done for students in grades K-3, 7 and 11.
+Students who failed the screening the previous year, or whose teacher indicates a concern will also be screened.
 All students who fail either screening will receive a referral for follow up by their medical provider.
 Completed forms should be returned to the school nurse.
-An immediate concern should be directed to your family doctor.

 Scoliosis is a lateral and rotary curvature of the spine, most commonly found during the adolescent growth period.
 A Scoliosis Screening is a systematic observation of the spine to detect deviations from normal.
+Early identification and management of scoliosis is the purpose of the state screening program.
 The Pennsylvania Department of Health has adopted regulations requiring each child in grades 6 and 7 and age appropriate (11 and 12 years of age) children in ungraded classes to be screened for scoliosis.
-It is estimated that approximately 4% of school-age children will have a curvature in varying degrees.
-The effect of scoliosis depends upon its severity, how early it is detected, and how promptly it is treated.
-Early identification and management of scoliosis is the purpose of the state screening program.
-The goal of a mass scoliosis screening program mandated by the Pennsylvania Department of Health’s regulations is the prevention of severe spinal deformity and its consequence.
+Students in 6th grade that have not turned in a completed physical exam will be screened by the school nurse.
+The school physician will reassess any students that do not pass the initial screening with the school nurse.

 Physical exams are required in grades K, 6th, and 11th.
-Most parents prefer to have the exam completed by their child’s own physician.
+Physicals should be completed by your child’s primary care provider.
 If you do not have insurance to cover the cost of the exam, please contact the school nurse for assistance.

 Dental exams are required in grades K, 3rd, and 7th.
-Most parents prefer to have the exam completed by their own dentist.
+Dental exams should be completed by your child’s dentist.
 If you do not have dental insurance to cover the cost of the exam, a screening exam can be completed by the school dental hygienist with written permission.